Sophie Austin

 Sophie is Writer in Residence at Lesnes Abbey Woods and a 2022 Bio-Leadership Fellow working with the Bio-leadership Project to explore how we tell new stories about our relationship with the more-than-human world.

-If, like us, you feel the global political climate sits on ever shifting sands, we invite you pick up your pen this March and write down with us, as we face the science and respond, creatively.
+If, like us, you feel the global political climate sits on ever shifting sands, we invite you pick up your pen and write down with us, as we face the science and respond, creatively.